IBM/watson-discovery-ui/README.md

 In this Code Pattern, we walk you through a working example of a web application that queries and manipulates data from the Watson Discovery Service.
 This web app contains multiple components that can provide you with a blueprint to follow when you develop your own applications.

-The main benefit of using the Watson Discovery Service is to take advantage of its powerful enrichment process that provides additional cognitive insights into your data.
+The main benefit of using the Watson Discovery Service is to take advantage of its powerful analytics engine that provides cognitive enrichments and insights into your data.
 This app provides examples of how to showcase these enrichments through the use of filters, lists and graphs.
 The key enrichments that we will focus on are:

 * Entities
 * Categories